 Mediation, Collaborative Divorce, Separation Agreements, and Appeals

-There is a healthy way for spouses to separate and divorce and for families to resolve conflict with grace and dignity.
-We provide a safe environment where you can discuss practical solutions without the confrontation, expense, and stress of litigation.
-We can help you fairly divide assets and liabilities, create parenting plans that protect your children from the burdens of divorce, and establish separate, healthy, independent new lives.
+Mediation and the collaborative process offer a healthy way for spouses to separate and divorce and for families to resolve conflicts with grace and dignity.
+We provide a safe environment where you can discuss practical solutions without the confrontation, expense, and stress of going to court.
+We'll help you divide assets and liabilities fairly, create appropriate parenting plans, and establish separate, independent new lives.

-Our clients have access to a broad range of neutral subject-matter experts, including certified divorce financial analysts, realtors, mortgage loan officers, appraisers, pension valuation experts, insurance agents, and child psychologists.
-These professionals educate and expand the range of options available.
-We also work with a small group of trusted attorneys who are supportive of mediation and other non-litigation dispute resolution processes.
+Along the way, you'll have access to our network of subject-matter experts, including divorce financial analysts, therapists, realtors, mortgage loan officers, appraisers, pension valuation experts, insurance agents, and child psychologists.
+These professionals are available to help educate you and expand the options available to you.
+We also work with a small group of trusted attorneys who are supportive of mediation.

 - We view our clients' circumstances holistically.